mcagov/waves-app/README.md

 And mixins:
 1. Concerns.
 Tried to limit the use of Active Record Concerns to functionality that was open to all models.
 2. Submission mixins.
-The Submission class was getting too big for rubocop, so `app/model/submission/associations.rb' and `app/model/submission/state_machine.rb' were extracted to modules.
+The Submission class was getting too big for rubocop, so `app/model/submission/associations.rb` and  `app/model/submission/state_machine.rb` were extracted to modules.
 No reason other than code organization.
 Would welcome smart refactoring.

+##### Search
+Searching is helped along with [pg_search gem](https://github.com/Casecommons/pg_search).
+To rebuild the (e.g. Submission) indexes after making changes to the configuration:
+`PgSearch::Multisearch.rebuild(Submission)`
+Global search configuration can be added to:
+`config/initializers/pg_search.rb`